with their beautiful and regular curves, which could only have been

 fact.
 The hypothesis was borne out.

 my bewilderment at discovering, many years later, that the

-"13-step" pentagram construction gave birth to the ground plan of
+reconstruction of the ground plan of

 of the Monkey Frame